 Behavior problems are one of the top reasons both dogs and cats are relinquished to animal shelters each year.
 But many of these "problems" are not problems at all from your pet's perspective.

-Dr. Jones has nearly a decade and a half of experience in both the training and behavior of pets and shelter animals, as well as training her own working dogs for a wide variety of working and performance sport venues.
+Dr. Jones has nearly two decades of experience in both the training and behavior of pets and shelter animals, as well as training her own working dogs for a wide variety of working and performance sport venues.
 She also completed advanced training in behavior medicine during veterinary medical school as well as extensive graduate level coursework in behavior and ethology during her master's degree in biological sciences.

 Here are a short list of her experience and credentials: